Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Saturday's over/under is 9.9 points lower than the two team's combined 61.4 points per game average.

-- The 44.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 51.5 over/under in this contest.
+- The combined points per game average of the two teams, 61.4, is 9.9 points more than Saturday's over/under.

-- Mountaineers games this season feature an average total of 57.4 points, a number 5.9 points higher than Saturday's over/under.
+- This contest's over/under is 6.7 points above the 44.8 these two squads combine to allow per game this season.

 Appalachian State Stats and Trends

-- In Appalachian State's 10 games this year, it has seven wins against the spread.

-- The Mountaineers have an ATS record of 5-1 in their six games when favored by 9.5 points or more so far this season.
+- So far this season, the Mountaineers have been installed as favorites by a 9.5-point margin or more six times and are 5-1 ATS in those games.

-- Appalachian State's games this year have gone over the total in four out of 10 opportunities (40%).
+- Appalachian State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- When Appalachian State puts up more than 23.1 points, it is 6-2 against the spread and 8-0 overall.
+- When Appalachian State records more than 23.1 points, it is 6-2 against the spread and 8-0 overall.

-- Appalachian State is 7-2 against the spread and 8-1 overall when the team amasses more than 321.6 yards.
+- In games that Appalachian State piles up over 321.6 yards, the team is 7-2 against the spread and 8-1 overall.

-- The Mountaineers have 17 giveaways this season, while the Trojans have 20 takeaways .

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.